neuronlabs/neuron-examples/server/jsonapi/README.md

 ### Summary

-By using [Neuron framework](https://github.com/neuronlabs/neuron) a developer is responsible mostly for the business logic, whereas neuron takes care of querying the database for specific models and showing them to users with an encoding defined in the json:api specification.
+By using [Neuron framework](https://github.com/neuronlabs/neuron) t developer is responsible mostly for the business logic, whereas neuron takes care of querying the database for specific models and showing them to users with an encoding defined in the json:api specification.